Bunny Gibson: American Bandstand

-She was introduced to American Bandstand as a 13-year-old when Bandstand regular Arlene Sullivan and her dance partner, Kenny Rossi, appeared at a swim club near her home, attracting a throng of screaming teenagers.
+She was introduced to American Bandstand as a 13-year-old when Bandstand regular, Arlene Sullivan, and her dance partner, Kenny Rossi, appeared at a swim club near her home, attracting a throng of screaming teenagers.
 When a friend told her who the dancers were, Gibson began watching the show and practiced the jitterbug with her refrigerator door.
-She made her first appearance on the show at the age of 13 so she could met her idol, Philadelphia singer Bobby Rydell.
+She made her first appearance on the show at the age of 13 so she could meet her idol, Philadelphia singer Bobby Rydell.

 Gibson soon became a regular dancer on the show and remained until 1961.
 Her regular dance partner was Eddie Kelly but she also danced with Steve Colanero, Johnny Alamia and Jay Jacovini.
 She had many fan clubs across the country and was listed in teen magazines' "popularity contests" alongside stars such as Elvis Presley, Frankie Avalon, Chubby Checker and Connie Francis.
 Gibson was regularly featured in articles in the most popular teen magazines of the day, such as 16, Dig and Teen Screen.
 Bandstand host Dick Clark once announced on air that Gibson had been named "Queen of the Shasta" by U.S. Navy men stationed aboard that ship.

 Gibson would to tease her hair into a bouffant for American Bandstand, and in 2016 was invited to be a special guest at the Philadelphia VIP viewing party for Hairspray Live!, a show known for its big hair.